The Baldy Center's Research Application is here.

 The Spring 2020 Call for Applications has ended.
 The on-line application guidelines are specified below.

 The Baldy Center supports research by UB faculty members in the broad, interdisciplinary arena of law, legal institutions, and social policy.
 The Center welcomes stand-alone and collaborative proposals, as well as proposals aimed at producing pilot study or baseline research for external funding proposals.
 Baldy Center Research Grants are available to full-time University at Buffalo faculty members.

-Research proposals are invited for a maximum of up to $4,000.
-Funded projects typically average between $2,000 and $3,000.
+Research proposals are invited for a maximum of $5,000.
+Funded projects typically range from $2,500 to $3,500.
 The amount of funding requested should be carefully calibrated to the necessary costs of the research, as proposals will be reviewed in part based on their efficient use of funds.

-Funds awarded during this grant cycle are available for expenditure from June 1, 2016 until May 31, 2017.
-Grantees are responsible for ensuring that actual expenditures do not exceed the amount awarded and that all expenses and appropriate documentation are submitted within the appropriate time frame.
+Funds awarded during this grant cycle are available for expenditure from July 1, 2020 to June 30, 2021.
+Grant recipients are responsible for ensuring that actual expenditures do not exceed the amount awarded and that all expenses and appropriate documentation are submitted by the end of the grant cycle.

-Each awardee agrees to provide the Baldy Center a brief report on the findings and publications resulting from the project, together with single copies of the publications themselves, and to acknowledge Baldy support in publications and other fruits of the project.
+Each awardee agrees to provide the Baldy Center with a 2-3 page report on the findings and publications resulting from the project.
+This report is due three months after the award period ends.
+Please format your report in the following sections: